fangq/mcx/README.md

 Note that the scattering coefficient mus=musp/(1-g).

-The volume file (semi60x60x60.bin in the above example), can be read in two ways by MCX: row-major\[3\] or column-major depending on the value of the user parameter “-a”.
-If the volume file was saved using matlab or fortran, the byte order is column-major, and you should use “-a 0” or leave it out of the command line.
-If it was saved using the fwrite() in C, the order is row-major, and you can either use “-a 1”.
+The volume file (`semi60x60x60.bin` in the above example), can be read in two ways by MCX: row-major[3] or column-major depending on the value of the user parameter `-a`.
+If the volume file was saved using matlab or fortran, the byte order is column-major, and you should use `-a 0` or leave it out of the command line.
+If it was saved using the `fwrite()` in C, the order is row-major, and you can either use `-a 1`.

 You may replace the binary volume file by a JSON-formatted shape file.
 Please refer to Section V for details.

 The time gate parameter is specified by three numbers: start time, end time and time step size (in seconds).
-In the above example, the configuration specifies a total time window of \[0 1\] ns, with a 0.1 ns resolution.
+In the above example, the configuration specifies a total time window of [0 1] ns, with a 0.1 ns resolution.
 That means the total number of time gates is 10.

 MCX provides an advanced option, -g, to run simulations when the GPU memory is